oreillymedia/t-SNE-tutorial/main.md

     return P
 </pre>

+We now compute the similarity with a sigma depending on the data point (found via a binary search).
+This algorith is implemented in scikit-learn's `_joint_probabilities` function.

 <pre data-code-language="python"
      data-executable="true"
      data-type="programlisting">
+# Pairwise distances between all data points.
 D = pairwise_distances(X, squared=True)
 P_constant = _joint_probabilities_constant_sigma(D, .002)
 P_binary = _joint_probabilities(D, 30., False)
+# The output of this function needs to be reshaped to a square matrix.
 P_binary_s = squareform(P_binary)
 </pre>

+Let's display the distance matrix of the data points, and the similarity matrix with both a constant and variable sigma.

 <pre data-code-language="python"
      data-executable="true"